nomasters/nomasters.io/site/content/posts/handshake-alpha.md

 - user controlled **strategies** with per-chat swappable backends
 - sane and modern cryptographic defaults

 So who is Handshake for?
-The honest answer, up to this point is ***me*** and a couple of folks who I've working through early prototypes.
+The honest answer, up to this point is ***me*** (and a small group of folks who I've been working through early prototypes with).
 But, I think we live in interesting times for this stuff.
 I think there are scenarios in which having ready-to-go out-of-band tooling is important.
 I'd love input and feedback.
 I'm hoping there are folks out there that would appreciate a simple to use tool that takes respecting privacy and security to the n-th degree.
 That is what handshake aims to do, first and foremost.
 In some ways `handshake` marries some old WW2 era ideas like [one-time pads](https://en.wikipedia.org/wiki/One-time_pad) with very modern tooling like QR codes, mobile devices, and [NaCl crypto](https://nacl.cr.yp.to/).

 I guess I should also outline what `handshake` isn't designed to be: